Skip to Content

 Flagstaff is a popular jumping off point for those visiting nearby destinations like the Grand Canyon, Horseshoe Bend, or Sedona.

 There are even Flagstaff to Grand Canyon tours departing from local hotels if you prefer not to make the drive yourself.
+Honestly, you can see a lot with just a Grand Canyon day trip.
+Though if you have more time, I would spend atleast two days at the Grand Canyon if you can.

 Those spending some time in Flagstaff will definitely want to get out and explore the city.
 Some of the best things to do in Flagstaff include visiting the historic city center, go stargazing at Lowell Observatory, and take the scenic gondola ride at Snowbowl.